-“Well, I haven’t, so how am I supposed to know which waterfall you’re talking about?”
+“Well, I haven’t been to any waterfalls here, so how am I supposed to know which waterfall you’re talking about?”
 I snapped.

 The music was becoming unpleasantly loud, but when he caught me alone later on, Vest-Wearer suddenly wanted to talk about my trek.
 It had been organised by a company that promotes eco-tourism and sustainable development, which had made me think about these concepts, these buzzwords.
 I told him as much.
 How, for example, was drinking bottled water – from tiny bottles, which use far more packaging than large ones – considered eco-friendly?
 Friends and I had carried iodine and added it to river water when we went trekking in the Himalayas, but I hadn’t found any consumable iodine in Luang Prabang.
 “Aarg, ye know…” began Vest-Wearer, in a tone that was supposed to be comforting, “I think people like you and me are doing our bit just by coming to Laos.”
 Words failed me; I gave a guffaw, said goodbye and left.